hochschule-pforzheim/BIS2151-Programming/readme.md

 Yes, indeed.
 Go head to the subfolder `/BIS2151-Archive` to find last semesters code.

 ## Important notice
-We accept no liability for the completeness of the content.
-The tutorial does not replace independent training and learning!
+- We accept no liability for the completeness of the content!
+- The tutorial does not replace independent training and learning!